Mulugeta972/mulugeta972.github.io/README.md

 # About Me

-Project Title: A Data Analytics Approach to Project Management with Primavera P6 and Python As a data analytics student, my goal for this project was to bridge the gap between traditional project management software and modern analytical techniques.
-This repository demonstrates my work in using Python to integrate with Primavera P6, showcasing my skills in:
-Data Extraction and Cleaning: Parsing complex.XER files to extract key project data.
-Custom Analysis: Developing custom scripts to perform advanced analyses beyond standard P6 reports.
-Informed Decision Making: Creating intuitive reports and visualizations that support project managers in making better, faster decisions.
+This repository explores the integration of Primavera P6 project controls with Python-based data analytics, aiming to bridge traditional project management and modern analytical methods.
+It focuses on using historical project data to forecast potential schedule delays, cost overruns, and high-risk activities.
+Future updates will include Jupyter Notebooks, datasets, and visualizations demonstrating how predictive analytics can enhance project planning, Earned Value Management (EVM), and decision-making.
+This project reflects my ongoing journey as a Data Analytics student applying data-driven insights to real-world project control challenges.